mathiasvr/betaflight-deciphered/README.md

 - Default: `AUTO`
 - Allowed: `OFF`, `PRESET`, `AUTO`, `MANUAL`

 TODO: This feature can cause the CPU to work harder to be able to run higher d setpoint weights and get cleaner motor outputs.
-Set to OFF if CPU loading is too high.
-Note: Auto rc interpolation detects rx speed based on the reported speed by rx itself.
-But some receivers like also X4RS can report 9ms interval while it is actually 18ms on roll and pitch when using more channels than 8.
+Set to `OFF` if CPU loading is too high.
+Note: Auto RC interpolation detects RX speed based on the reported speed by RX itself.
+But some receivers can report 9ms interval while it is actually 18ms on roll and pitch when using more channels than 8.

 ### `rc_interp_ch`
 > `RC Interpolation Channels`